 Exhibits are free and open to the public Monday–Friday, 8:30 a.m.–5 p.m., and on the second Saturday of the month 8:30 a.m.–12:30 p.m.
 For more information, call 601-353-7762, email email@example.com, or visit us at the Eudora Welty Education and Visitors Center at 1109 Pinehurst Street in Jackson.

-Eudora Welty was an avid letter writer, corresponding with close friends, family, fellow writers and photographers, editors and publishers, scholars working with her fiction, filmmakers, elected officials, and a range of other creative types.
+Eudora Welty was an avid letter writer.
+She corresponded with close friends, family, fellow writers and photographers, editors and publishers, and a range of other creative types.
 When she died in 2001, more than 15,000 pieces of correspondence and ephemera were found in her home.
-The letters are both personal and professional in nature and reveal much about Welty's life and her artistry.

 The Eudora Welty Collection at the Mississippi Department of Archives and History is the premier collection of Eudora Welty materials in the world and one of the most varied literary collections in the United States.
 The collection includes manuscripts, letters, photographs, drawings, essays, and film and video footage that spans Welty’s entire life.